robintrayler/astroBayes/README.md

 data("layer_boundaries")
 ```

 The primary function in `astroBayes` is `astro_bayes_model()`.
-This function function uses a Metropolis-Hastings Markov Chain Monte Carlo algorithm to fit an age-depth model to the data by finding the most probable sedimentation rates for each model layer.
-Running the model will take a few minutes to several hours depending on the number of `iterations` and the complexity of the data (number of `dates`,  and number of layers).
+This function uses a Metropolis-Hastings Markov Chain Monte Carlo algorithm to fit an age-depth model to the data by finding the most probable sedimentation rate for each model layer.

+Running the model will take a few minutes to several hours depending on the number of `iterations` and the complexity of the data (number of `dates`, number of data points in the cyclostratigraphic data, and the number of layers).
 A progress bar should pop up in the `R` terminal with a rough estimate of time remaining.
+The model below takes about 25 minutes to run on a 2022 MacBook Pro with an M1 Pro processor and 32 Gb of ram.

 ```
 age_model <- astro_bayes_model(geochron_data = dates,